geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 In this case the user is allowed to:

-* Take a look and search through the available layer styles and select the desired one
+* Search through the available layer styles and select the desired one

 * Create a new style